jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (c) to evaluate, through the use of benchmarks developed by the Commissioner, the role that legislation, guidelines, and voluntary codes of practice play in facilitating and promoting best practice in equal employment opportunities:
   (d) to lead development of guidelines and voluntary codes of practice to facilitate and promote best practice in equal employment opportunities (including codes that identify related rights and obligations in legislation), in accordance with section 5(2)(e):
   (e) to monitor and analyse progress in improving equal employment opportunities in New Zealand, and to report to the Minister on the results of that monitoring and analysis:
-  (f) to liaise with, and complement the work of, any trust or body that has as 1 of its purposes the promotion of equal employment opportunities (including pay equity):
+  (f) to liaise with, and complement the work of, any trust or body that has as one of its purposes the promotion of equal employment opportunities (including pay equity):
   (g) to ensure, acting jointly with the Chief Commissioner, that activities undertaken in the performance of the Commission's functions in matters of equal employment opportunities are consistent with the strategic direction and other determinations of the Commission under section 7:
   (h) any other functions, powers, or duties conferred or imposed on him or her by or under this Act or any other enactment.

 **General manager and staff of Commission**

 ### 18 General manager and staff of Commission
-(1) The General manager and staff of the Commission undertake activities required to perform the functions of the Commission in accordance with the strategic direction and other determinations of the Commission under section 7.
+(1) The general manager and staff of the Commission undertake activities required to perform the functions of the Commission in accordance with the strategic direction and other determinations of the Commission under section 7.
-(2) The General manager—
+(2) The general manager—
   (a) is responsible to the Chief Commissioner and reports to him or her; and (b) is appointed by the Chief Commissioner, in accordance with clause 1 of Schedule 1; and (c) is the chief executive of the Commission for the purposes of the Crown Entities Act 2004.
-(3) Employees of the Commission are responsible to the General manager and report to him or her.
+(3) Employees of the Commission are responsible to the general manager and report to him or her.

 **Commissioners to act independently**